25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - `str1.Replace(oldChars, newChars)`: returns a new string with characters replaced

-- `Remove(int startIndex)`: removes characters from the string from the `startIndex` position to the end of the string and returns that new string.
+- `Remove(int startIndex)`: removes characters from the string from the `startIndex` position to the end of the string and returns that new string

 - `Remove(int startIndex, int count)`: removes a specified number of characters from the string from the starting index position.
 With the count parameter we decide how many characters we want to delete